 Drills are commonly used in woodworking, metalworking, construction, machine tool fabrication, construction and utility projects.
 Specially designed versions are made for miniature applications.

-Grout is a dense fluid that hardens used to fill gaps or as reinforcement in existing structures.
-Grout is generally a mixture of water, cement, and sand, and is employed in pressure grouting, embedding rebar in masonry walls, connecting sections of precast concrete, filling voids, and sealing joints such as those between tiles.
+Grout is a dense substance that flows like a liquid yet hardens upon application, and it gets used to fill gaps or to function as reinforcement in existing structures.
+Grout is generally a mixture of water, cement, and sand, and it frequently gets employed in efforts such as pressure grouting, embedding rebar in masonry walls, connecting sections of precast concrete, filling voids, and sealing joints such as those between tiles.
 Common uses for grout in the household include filling in tiles of shower floors and kitchen tiles.
 It is often color tinted when it has to be kept visible and sometimes includes fine gravel when being used to fill large spaces (such as the cores of concrete blocks).
 Unlike other structural pastes such as plaster or joint compound, correctly mixed and applied grout forms a water-resistant seal.

-Although both grout and its close relative mortar are applied as a thick suspension and harden over time, grout is distinguished by its low viscosity and lack of lime (added to mortar for pliability); grout is thin so it flows readily into gaps, while mortar is thick enough to support not only its own weight, but also that of masonry placed above it.
+Although both grout and its close relative, mortar, are applied as a thick suspension and harden over time, grout is distinguished by its low viscosity and lack of lime (added to mortar for pliability); grout is thin so it flows readily into gaps, while mortar is thick enough to support not only its own weight, but also that of masonry placed above it.
+Grout is also similar to concrete, but grout is distinguished by having only very fine aggregate (sand) and by generally containing a higher ratio of water to achieve the low desired viscosity.

 Purpose is the end for which something is done, created or for which it exists.
 It is part of the topic of intentionality and goal-seeking behavior.